Note

 Under Create subnets, select Manage subnet configuration to open the Subnets pane for the virtual network.
 Then, either create a subnet (+Subnet) for each virtual machine or validate that a subnet is available for each virtual machine that you want to create for the availability group.

-When you're done, use the X to close the subnet management pane and go back to the page for availability group deployment.
+When you're done, use the X to close the subnet management pane and go back to the availability group deployment page.

 Use the dropdown lists to assign the subnet, public IP address, and listener IP address to each VM that you're creating.
 If you're using a Windows Server 2016 image, you also need to assign the cluster IP address.
-If you selected Availability Zone under the Basics tab as your availability option, then each VM has been assigned to a different zone.
-If needed, reassign each VM to a zone, but note that the VMs cannot be placed in the same availability zone.
+If you selected Availability Zone under the Basics tab as your availability option, then each VM is assigned to a different zone.
+If needed, reassign each VM to a zone, but note that the VMs can't be placed in the same availability zone.

-When you're assigning a subnet to a virtual machine, the listener and cluster boxes are pre-populated with available IP addresses.
+When you're assigning a subnet to a virtual machine, the listener and cluster IP boxes are prepopulated with available IP addresses.
 Place your cursor in the box if you want to edit the IP address.
 Select Create new if you need to create a new IP address.

 If you want to delete the newly created public IP address and NIC when you delete the VM, select the checkbox.